dewelloper/mongo-optimistic-concurrency/README.md

-This project is a C# API project works with .net Core 3.1 but compitable for latest version

 The following main issues were addressed in the project.

-Repository has been written, but UOW and IoC will be in the future.
+-Repository has been written, but UOW and IoC will be in the future.

-MongoDb atomic operations
+-MongoDb atomic operations

-MongoDb Optimistic Concurrency
+-MongoDb Optimistic Concurrency

-Async transactions blocking await explained
+-Async transactions blocking await explained

-Crud transactions
+-Crud transactions

-XUnit Testing conforms to Integration test structure Incremental Sequence
+-XUnit Testing conforms to Integration test structure

+-Incremental Sequence

-Process performance monitoring in real life usage
+-Process performance monitoring in real life usage

-You can get an image with docker-compose in gcloud environment Advanced performance features are not available in the project yet, but you can follow them in the next projects that I will share to this repo.
+-You can get an image with docker-compose in gcloud environment

+-Advanced performance features are not available in the project yet, but you can follow them in the next projects that I will share to this repo.

 My philosophy in developing this project, which is the first version, is for performance improvement, and the project is open in this sense.